sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/rdx_data.rst

 ==================================

-The following table lists fields that can contain PII and that are common to all events, with the obfuscation method that is applied before the data is included in an RDX package.
+The following table lists fields that can contain PII and that are common to all events, with the obfuscation method that edX applies before the data is included in an RDX package.

 The common ``context`` field, which can contain event-specific member fields,